 Designed by Chicago Architect W. W. Boyington, the structure featured a mix of Romanesque and French Renaissance architectural features, with a large, arched, central entrance, terra cotta columns and detailing inside and out.
 Lavish appointments such as lead glass mirrors, a large carved mahogany bar, and a wooden inlay in the bar floor of Daly’s favorite racehorse, Tammany could also be found in the building.

 The 185 room, four-story building was built of local red brick and terra cotta ornamentation, columns, and pediment over the main entrance.
 The basement featured boilers, a laundry, servant’s dining room, and a dynamo to generate electricity for electric lights throughout.
 The first and second floors contained the main dining room and kitchen, ladies ordinary, billiard hall and bar, drug store, and barber shop.
 The upper two floors contained hotel rooms.

 Preserving the Copper King’s Community Hub

 The preliminary architectural report recognized the value and support of the Anaconda community in this historic landmark.
 The report included different options for the development of the remaining upper level of the hotel, such as a boutique hotel, commercial offices, or residences.
 A 3D scan of the building was also included in the project.
-The ARA continues to make critical progress preserving Montana!
+The Anaconda Restoration Association (ARA) continues to make critical progress preserving Montana!

 bottom of page